 The House system is the most distinctive characteristic of a Harrow education and is central to our school’s culture and ethos.
-Modelled on the best practices of the prestigious Harrow London, the House system at Harrow Zhuhai is a core component of school life, providing our pupils with a strong sense of community and belonging.
+Modelled on the best practices of the prestigious Harrow London, the House system at Harrow Hengqin is a core component of school life, providing our pupils with a strong sense of community and belonging.

 All students and staff are allocated to a House, all of which are named after inspiring leaders and figures who embody the four Harrow values; courage, honour, humility and fellowship.
 Each House has its own House colour, House flags and a House Mistress or Master.

 The House community is characterised by strong bonds and support networks within each House.
 The House Master or House Mistress and Form Tutor knows each member of the House extremely well, allowing for close personal tutoring and monitoring of academic performance, engagement in co-curricular pursuits, personal progress and well-being.
 Therefore, if and when there is a problem, a pupil will swiftly receive personalised and effective support to get them back on track.
 Crucially, the House system provides an important link between school and home.
 Parents will benefit from a clear line of communication with their child’s Tutor and House Master or House Mistress.

 The six Houses in Harrow Hengqin are: